captain-sensible/CI4-CMS/README.md

 #readMe

 A very light blog engine CMS alternative to W.P using Codeigniter 4.6.3  Bootstrap 5. and Sqlite3 database.
-There is a grunt file in the web root to work with  scss  and update everything including in the browser, as you go using grunt watch
+There is a grunt file in the web root to work with  scss  and update everything including in the browser, as you go using the commands:

+>grunt sass
+then
+>grunt watch

 Breakpoints are included in the style sheets, so CI4-CMS  is mobile responsive.